carlearn/dsc-mod-1-project-v2-1-online-ds-sp-000/README.md

-## Approach
+## Methodology

+1. Review Period: 2010 - 2019 (Pre Pandemic)

-1. Datasource:
+2. Datasource:

 First, we will use TMDb API to retrieve movie details data including: 'id', 'imdb_id', 'original_title', 'title', 'genres', 'release_date', 'budget', 'revenue', 'popularity', 'vote_average', 'vote_count', and 'runtime'.
 Next, we will join the IMDb datasets provided to get the crew (including directors and actors) details.

-2. Clean the Data:
+3. Clean the Data:
 * check whether there's any missing data and duplicates
 * convert dtypes
 * split the column of 'genres' to get respective movie category
 * convert money values into million: including columns 'revenue' and 'budget'
 * create a new column 'profit'

-3. Exploratory Data Analysis:
+4. Exploratory Data Analysis:
 * use groupby function to get the relationship between genres and profits / popularity
 * use groupby function to analyze the seasonality of respective movie genres
 * use merge to join TMDb and IMDb data frames
 * use matplotlib and seaborn to visualize the data

-4. Summarize the recommendations, challenges and next steps
+5. Summarize the recommendations, challenges and next steps